Web Software Security Learn

 ★ 100 points — complete the quiz below to earn full marks

 Because there is no sanitisation, an attacker can append shell metacharacters.
 The pipe ( | ) and semicolon ( ; ) are command separators in Unix.
-Injecting test|/bin/ls as the page parameter causes the server to execute both cat documents/test (which fails) and /bin/ls (which succeeds and returns directory contents).
+Injecting test|/bin/ls causes the server to run both commands.

 🔍 Key Concept